-OSC’s Marine Mammal Mitigation Plans (MMMPs) set out a mitigation methodology and reporting for any instances of Unexploded Ordnance (UXO) detonation and piled, or part-piled, wind turbine foundation installation.
-OSC work with the MMO to ensure a final MMMP is agreed.
-More specifically, OSC’s MMMPs are consistent with the Statutory Nature Conservation Agency protocol for minimising the risk of injury to marine mammals from piling noise (JNCC, 2010b), explosives, if applicable (JNCC, 2010a), and comply with our client’s Energy’s Development Consents Order (DCO) granted by the Secretary of State for the Department of Energy and Climate Change (DECC).
+OSC’s Marine Mammal Mitigation Plans (MMMPs) set out a mitigation methodology and reporting for any instances of UneXploded Ordnance (UXO) detonation and piled, or part-piled, wind turbine foundation installation.
+OSC work with the MMO, Natural England, Marine Scotland, and other regulators to ensure a final MMMP is agreed.
+More specifically, OSC’s MMMPs are consistent with the Statutory Nature Conservation Agency protocol for minimising the risk of injury to marine mammals from piling noise (JNCC, 2010a), explosives, if applicable (JNCC, 2010b), and comply with our client’s Energy’s Development Consents Order (DCO) granted by the Secretary of State for the Department for Business, Energy & Industrial Strategy (BEIS).

-OSC has years of experience working with the Bundesamt für Seeschifffahrt und Hydrographie (BSH) (German Federal Maritime and Hydrographic Agency) in German waters, and in 2004, was the first British company to win a German underwater noise modelling study.
+OSC has over a decade of experience working with the Bundesamt für Seeschifffahrt und Hydrographie (German Federal Maritime and Hydrographic Agency, BSH) in German waters, and in 2004, was the first British company to win a German underwater noise modelling study.
 Since then, the rules have changed, and OSC has modified underwater noise measuring protocols (and equipment) accordingly.

-Details of the range of underwater noise monitoring equipment used by OSC around the world is described on www.osc.co.uk/services/underwater-noise-assessments-modelling/ but all OSC noise measuring equipment complies with BSH standards (BSH, 2011; BSH, 2013a).
+Details of the range of underwater noise monitoring equipment used by OSC around the world is described here, but all OSC noise measuring equipment complies with BSH standards (BSH, 2011; BSH, 2013a).

-OSC’s marine mammal habitats assessment methodology complies with all standards outlined in BSH (2013b).
-We have been using arrays of T-PODs and C-PODs to assess harbour porpoise habitat behaviour and cumulative noise impacts for windfarms in German waters since 2004, and throughout the world generally.
+OSC’s marine mammal habitats assessment methodology complies with all standards outlined in (BSH, 2013b).
+We have been using arrays of C-PODs and T-PODs to assess harbour porpoise habitat behaviour and cumulative noise impacts for windfarms in German and UK waters since 2004, and throughout the world generally.

 For inshore projects, OSC can supply their own vessel.
 For offshore projects, larger vessels are required, for which OSC can charter.

-Between 2004 and 2015, OSC has undertaken fifteen underwater noise projects in Germany, seven in the UK, and has published in peer-reviewed journals.
+Since 2004, OSC has undertaken numerous baseline survey, underwater noise, and MMO projects in the UK, Germany, Norway, Finland, Taiwan, and published in peer-reviewed journals.
 OSC are 100% familiar with the requirements set out in the BSH documents, and other similar non-German projects elsewhere.
-A list of our windfarm clients can be found here (www.osc.co.uk/clients/).
+A list of our windfarm clients can be found here (http://www.osc.co.uk/clients/).
 A full list of references is available upon request.